pulumi/docs/content/docs/guides/continuous-delivery/troubleshooting-guide.md

 ## Cloud Provider Credentials

-Another common point of failure are the cloud provider credentials.
+Another common point of failure is the cloud provider credentials.
 The class of errors related to the credentials can be, but not limited to:

 * Incorrect credentials (wrong account, mismatched keys etc.)
 * Keys with a strict access scope that don't have access to creating specific resources